LebToki/Laragon-Dashboard/README.md

 4. Make sure to changetheignored directories or add the directories that you don't intend to expose publicly

 # Feedback
+We're confident that our Laragon root directory index page will enhance your development experience and streamline your workflow.
+Try it out today and let us know what you think!
-I'm always looking for ways to improve our index page and make it even more useful for developers.
-If you have any feedback or suggestions, please don't hesitate to let me know!
+Don't forget to star the project to stay up-to-date on future improvements, and please share your feedback with us.
+We're always looking for ways to make our index page even better for you.